taoramo/fdf/README.md

-A wireframe rasteriser written in C using MLX42 library.
+## A wireframe rasteriser written in C.
 First graphics project in the 42 curriculum.
 It was left in a janky state but I'm still proud of it.
 Learned a lot about 3d graphics and built everything from the ground up.

 Installation: